-Issue Date Page Corrections made 2 18 Application scheme updated to correct LED connection diagram 2 25.
-5. 2007 19 Addition of ordering information and RMK3B 3 29.
-6. 2007 1 Changed front page description General Changed layout 8.
-11. 2007 19 22 Added the LQFP44 package dimensions 4 Corrected contact information 15.
-1. 2008 19 Added the description under the picture 5 14.
-1. 2009 General New layout 6 26.
-5. 2015 - AM8192B1 removed 7 28.
-10. 2015 General New layout 3 Moisture sensitivity level added 8 8 17.
-12. 2015 4 Operating range conditions table corrected 9 30.
+Issue Date Page Corrections made

+2 2 25.
+5. 2007 18 Application scheme updated to correct LED connection diagram

+Addition of ordering information and RMK3B

+3 29.
+6. 2007 1 Changed front page description

+General Changed layout

+, 8.
+11. 2007 19 Added the LQFP44 package dimensions

+4 22 Corrected contact information

+15. 1.
+2008 19 Added the description under the picture

+5 14.
+1. 2009 General New layout

+6 26.
+5. 2015 - AM8192B1 removed

+7 28.
+10. 2015 General New layout

+3 Moisture sensitivity level added

+8 8 17.
+12. 2015 4 Operating range conditions table corrected

+9 30.
 7. 2024 1 Not recommended for new design added

 This product is not designed or intended for use outside the environmental limitations and operating parameters expressly stated on the product's datasheet.
 Products are not designed or intended for use in medical, military, aerospace, automotive or oil & gas applications or any safety-critical applications where a failure of the product could cause severe environmental or property damage, personal injury or death.
-Any use in such applications is at buyer's own risk, and buyer will indemnify and hold harmless seller and its affiliates against any liability, loss, damage or expense arising from such use.
+Any use in such applications must be specifically agreed to by seller in writing, and is subject to such additional terms as the seller may impose in its sole discretion.
+Use of products in such applications is at buyer's own risk, and buyer will indemnify and hold harmless seller and its affiliates against any liability, loss, damage or expense arising from such use.
 Information contained in this datasheet was derived from product testing under controlled laboratory conditions and data reported thereon is subject to the stated tolerances and variations, or if none are stated, then to tolerances and variations consistent with usual trade practices and testing methods.
 The product's performance outside of laboratory conditions, including when one or more operating parameters is at its maximum range, may not conform to the product's datasheet.
 Further, information in the product's datasheet does not reflect the performance of the product in any application, end-use or operating environment buyer or its customer may put the product to.
-Seller and its affiliates make no recommendation, warranty or representation as to the suitability of the product for buyer's application, expertise and testing in selecting the product for buyer's application, expertise and testing in selecting the product for buyer's application, expertise and testing in selecting the product for buyer's application, expertise and sold nor rely on any oral or written statement, representation, or samples made by seller or its affiliates for any purpose.
-EXCEPT FOR THE WARRANTIES EXPRESSLY SET FORTH IN THE SELLER'S TERMS AND CONDITIONS OF SALE, SELLER MAKES NO WARRANTY EXPRESS OR IMPLIED ANI BASE are subject to seller's exclusive terms and conditions of sale which, where the seller is (a) RLS merinia tehnika d.o.
+Seller and its affiliates make no recommendation, warranty or representation as to the suitability of the product for buyer's application, use, end-product, process or combination with any other product or as to any results buyer or its customer might obtain in their use of the product.
+Buyer should use its own knowledge, judgment, expertise and testing in selecting the product for buyer's application, end-use and/or operating environment, and should not rely on any oral or written statement, representation, or samples made by seller or its affiliates for any purpose.
+EXC

 RLS merilna tehnika d.o.o. has made considerable effort to ensure the content of this document is correct at the date of publication but makes no warranties or representations regarding the content.
-RLS merilna tehnika d.o.o. excludes liability, howsoever arising, for any inaccuracies in this document. © 2024 RLS d.o.o.
+RLS merilna tehnika d.o.o. excludes liability, howsoever arising, for any inaccuracies in this document.